Why the CAP canal shape matters — a tale of the trapezoid

 The original CAP design concepts were driven by economics as much as pure hydraulics.

-One example: the first portion of the canal which stretches 25 miles from Mark Wilmer Pumping Plant at Lake Havasu to Bouse Hills Pumping Plant is also wider and deeper – a neck-wrenching 80 feet wide at the bottom and 200 feet wide at the top.
+One example: the first portion of the canal, which stretches 25 miles from Mark Wilmer Pumping Plant at Lake Havasu to Bouse Hills Pumping Plant is also wider and deeper – a neck-wrenching 80-feet wide at the bottom and 200-feet wide at the top.

-The CAP: an engineering marvel
+CAP: an engineering marvel